Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Population inversion of a bulk quantum dot

+First, let us focus on the red-and-blue configuration discussed in Refs.\ \cite{He2019, Koong2021} with symmetric detuning $\delta_1 = -\delta_2 = \delta$.
+In the following discussion, we will use the notation $1 \equiv b$ and $2 \equiv r$ to identify the first and second pulse with the blue and red side of the spectrum, respectively.
 To assess the pumping efficiency, we consider as a figure of merit the exited state population $P_X(t) = \Tr \qty[\sigma^\dag \sigma \rho_\Sys(t)]$ at a time $t$ after the pulse is gone (specifically, we use $t=3t_p$).
 In the ideal scenario where any source of decoherence and dissipation is neglected, $P_X$ can take a maximum value of $P_X=1$, corresponding to perfect population inversion.
-When the system dynamics is unitary and governed by Eq.\ \eqref{eq:H_no_ph}, one can show that $P_X$ after the laser pulse is determined by $f(\Theta_b, \Theta_r, \eta = t_p \delta)$, i.e.\ it depends on the product $\eta = t_p \delta$ and not on $t_p$ and $\delta$ separately \cite{SM}.
-We explore such a functional dependence in Fig.\ \ref{fig:1}.
-At $\eta = 1$ (Fig.\ \ref{fig:1}a) we observe a periodic pattern that is reminiscent of Rabi oscillations, especially along the diagonal $\Theta_b = \Theta_r$.
+When the system dynamics is unitary and governed by Eq.\ \eqref{eq:H_no_ph}, one can show that $P_X$ after the laser pulse is determined by $f(\Theta_b, \Theta_r, \eta = t_p \delta)$, i.e.\ it depends on the product $\eta = t_p \delta$ and not on $t_p$ and $\delta$ separately (see Appendix \ref{app:proof}).
+We explore such a functional dependence in Fig.\ \ref{fig:2}.
+At $\eta = 1$ (Fig.\ \ref{fig:2}a) we observe a periodic pattern that is reminiscent of Rabi oscillations, especially along the diagonal $\Theta_b = \Theta_r$.
 Indeed, the symmetric dichromatic driving with $\Omega_b(t) = \Omega_r(t) = \Omega(t)$ has a simple analytical solution $P_X = \sin^2(\xi)$, where $\xi = \int_{-\infty}^{+\infty} \dd{t} \Omega(t) \cos(\delta t)$ is the spectral component of the dichromatic laser pulse at the exciton frequency \cite{Koong2021}.
 This shows that the oscillations along the diagonal are due to direct resonant coupling to the QD, which gives rise to the typical Rabi physics.